barsikus007/deb-ounce/README.md

 ## Usage

-Those templates dependencies are maintained via [pnpm](https://pnpm.io) (no really cause I changed package manager to bun) via `pnpm up -Lri`.
+Those templates dependencies are maintained via [pnpm](https://pnpm.io) (not really cause I changed package manager to bun) via `pnpm up -Lri`.

 This is the reason you see a `pnpm-lock.yaml`.
 That being said, any package manager will work.
 This file can be safely be removed once you clone a template.